 "I can understand why you would advise leaving them be.
 But you don't know how much Risai suffered to get to Kinpa Palace.
 How can you tell me to turn away someone who has gone to such lengths to seek my aid?"

-"You misunderstand.
+“You misunderstand.
 You are the Empress of Kei.
-Not the Tai King."
+Not the Tai Emperor.”

 Shouryuu held up his hand.
-"Some among the refugees say that the Royal Tai was assassinated, and Taiki with him.
-And also they say the assassin was General Ryuu of the Zui Provincial Guard."
+“Some among the refugees say that the Imperial Tai was assassinated and Taiki with him.
+They also say the assassin was General Ryuu of the Zui Provincial Guard.”

 "Nonsense."

-"I do not believe the Royal Tai or Taiki are dead, and I do not put much stock in common rumors.
-Still, you need to keep in mind that not a few of the refugees have offered up the name General Ryuu as the leader of the rebels."
+“I do not believe the Imperial Tai and Taiki are dead, and I do not put much stock in rumors.
+Still, you need to keep in mind that not a few of the refugees have offered up the name General Ryuu as the leader of the rebels.”